 And I’ve been on either side of the argument.

 The trouble is, both story and correctness are of equal importance – just for different reasons.
-So when your editing budget is limited, you have to consider other factors.
+So when an author’s editing budget is limited, I believe they have to consider other factors.

-Where you’re best off spending your money will depend on how knowledgeable and experienced you are as a writer, and how you want to publish your book.
+Where an author is best off spending their money will depend on how knowledgeable and experienced they are as a writer, and how they want to publish their book.

 The newbie writer: don’t hire an editor

-If you’re a completely novice writer, this is the first manuscript you’ve ever completed, you’ve never been published, you’ve never studied creative writing (taken a class or an online writing course, or read any books or blogs on the craft of writing) and you’ve never belonged to a writing group – don’t pay for any editorial service.
+If the author is a completely novice writer, this is the first manuscript they’ve ever completed, they’ve never been published, they’ve never studied creative writing (taken a class or an online writing course, or read any books or blogs on the craft of writing) and they’ve never belonged to a writing group – I recommend they don’t pay for any editorial service at all.

-You’d be better off putting the manuscript aside, continuing to write and dedicating yourself to learning more about the craft.
+They’d be better off putting the manuscript aside, continuing to write and dedicating themselves to learning more about the craft.
+It can be a hard thing to say to an author, but also a kindess.

-After you’ve improved your skills and knowledge, you’ll be able to rewrite your manuscript to a higher standard or write a new, better book – one that’s ready for professional editorial input.
+After they’ve improved their skills and knowledge, they’ll be able to rewrite their manuscript to a higher standard, or write a new, better book – one that’s ready for professional editorial input.

-Saying that, you might decide to work with a developmental editor or commission a manuscript critique as part of your learning process, but keep in mind there are often cheaper ways to learn and you might end up having to rewrite most of your manuscript to bring it up to scratch.
+Saying that, the author might decide to work with a developmental editor as part of their learning process, but they should do so with their eyes open.
+I would always advise them that there are often cheaper ways to learn and they might end up having to rewrite most of their manuscript to bring it up to scratch if they do go down this route.

 The established writer (self-publishing): choose copy-editing

-If you’ve been previously published, you’ve written several books, you’ve studied creative writing (taken classes and read lots of books and blogs on writing craft) and you’ve workshopped your writing with a trusted writing group – you might be best off paying for copy-editing.
+If the author has been previously published, they’ve written several books, they’ve studied creative writing (taken classes and read lots of books and blogs on writing craft) and they’ve workshopped their writing with a trusted writing group – they might be best off paying for copy-editing.

-If you have any more money in your editorial pot, you should hire a proofreader to do a final pass.
+If they have any more money in their editorial pot, they should hire a proofreader to do a final pass.

 The established writer (traditional publishing): choose a manuscript critique

-So you’re as knowledgeable as the established self-publishing writer in the profile above, but you want to get an agent and be published by a traditional publishing house.
+If the author is as knowledgeable as the established self-publishing writer in the profile above but they want to get an agent and be published by a traditional publishing house, I recommend they pay for a manuscript critique.

-The main difference here is that it is much more difficult to be published this way since your manuscript will be competing with thousands of others.
+The main difference here is that it is much more difficult to be published this way since a manuscript will be competing with thousands of others.

-Agents and publishers are most interested in a great story that’s told well (it’s all about that ‘unique voice’) and that they can take an educated gamble on selling.
+Agents and publishers are most interested in a great story that’s told well (it’s all about that ‘unique voice’), and one they can take an educated gamble on selling.

-The writing can be polished at a later stage, but story, voice and market potential are the key things here.
+The writing can be polished at a later stage (usually paid for by the publishing house), but story, voice and market potential are the key things here.

-A manuscript critique is a good way to get a professional, objective view on your novel.
-It won’t tell you how to ‘fix’ every little issue, but it will provide you with enough insight to help you see where things need to change.
-It’s then up to you to apply your expertise as a writer to the issues that have been highlighted.
+A manuscript critique is a good way to get a professional, objective view on a novel.
+It won’t tell the author how to ‘fix’ every little issue, but it will provide them with enough insight to help them see where things need to change.
+It’s then up to the author to apply their expertise as a writer to the issues highlighted.

-If you have a little extra in your budget, then you could also hire a line editor or copy-editor to polish your submission package (the first few chapters, your synopsis and your query letter).
+If the author has a little extra in their budget, then they could also hire a line editor or copy-editor to polish their submission package (the first few chapters, their synopsis and their query letter) or offer advice on improving these things.

-That way you really can put your best foot forward when pitching to agents.
+That way they really can put their best foot forward when pitching to agents.